burhanloey/cljs-simple-cache-buster/README.md

 ## Fingerprint method

-The fingerprint uses the timestamp the moment you compile your ClojureScript app using `lein-cljsbuild`.
+By default, the fingerprint uses the timestamp the moment you compile your ClojureScript app using `lein-cljsbuild`.
+To supply your own custom value, supply the string value to `:fingerprint` option in the configuration.

 ## License